Energy tariffs explained: How to check when your tariff is ending

 What is a deemed-rate tariff?

-If you let your current tariff end without arranging a new deal or switching to a new supplier, you’ll be placed on a deemed-rate tariff.
-Also known as out of contract rates, these are generally among a supplier's highest prices.
+If you let your current tariff end without arranging a new deal or switching to a new supplier, you’ll be placed on a deemed rate tariff.
+Also known as out-of-contract rates, these are generally among a supplier's highest prices.
 If you find yourself rolled onto this type of plan, you can switch whenever you want.

 Pros: You’ll still be covered on a plan if you forget to arrange a new deal or switch.
 You can switch to a different deal at any time.